railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

    *Process for Handling Sales Order SO010*

-Start the requirements calculation using the menu :menuselection:`Manufacturing --> Compute All Schedulers`.

 .. index::
    single: semi-finished product

 Producing an Intermediate Product
 +++++++++++++++++++++++++++++++++

 To understand the implications of requirements calculation, you should know the configuration of the sold product.
-To do this, go to the form for product LAP-CUS and click the link :guilabel:`Product BoM Structure` From the more button.
-You get the scheme shown in :ref:`fig-mrpbomtree` which is the composition of the selected product.
+To do this, go to the form for product LAP-CUS and click the :guilabel:`Product BoM Structure` From the more button.
+You get the screen shown in :ref:`fig-mrpbomtree` which is the composition of the selected product.

 .. _fig-mrpbomtree: